MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 |[Null](../../Glossary/vbe-glossary.md#null)|A [run-time error](../../Glossary/vbe-glossary.md#run-time-error).|
 |Other numeric|A string containing the number.|

+### Explicit casts

+Explicit casts are not supported in the grammar of the VBA language.

 ## Verify data types

 To verify data types, see the following functions & operators: